DPO and Swiss FADP in the face of AI: practical obligations for Swiss SMEs (2026)

 - Automated profiling of clients or employees.

-- AI projects processing personal data.
+- AI projects processing personal data at scale.

 2. The 7 DPO obligations linked directly to AI